-LSO Create offers exciting opportunities for adults with learning disabilities and their supporters to engage with the LSO as audience members, active music-makers and performers.
+LSO Create offers exciting opportunities for adults with learning disabilities, their supporters and carers to engage with the LSO as audience members, active music-makers and performers.

 The LSO Create Monday Club meets roughly once a month at LSO St Luke's 11am–3pm and all abilities are welcome.